 practices and the people actually doing it.)

 If you need a thoroughly depressing lens to focus on the reality and future consequences of catastrophic

 climate change, spend some time at Nature Bats Last.
 Is he right?

 Read and make up your own mind.
 However, I do agree with his leading statement: "Passionately pursue a life of excellence."

-If you are still under the impression there is a future for hydrogen as fuel, please read
+If you are still under the impression there is a future for hydrogen as a mainstream fuel, please read

 The Emperor's New Hydrogen Economy

 for a good review of the topic.
 Published in 2006, it (sadly)